Main influences on whether demand is elastic or inelastic

 Main Influences on Whether Demand is Elastic or Inelastic

 Price elasticity of demand (PED) measures how much the quantity demanded of a good changes in response to a change in its price.
-Understanding the factors that influence PED is crucial in economics.
+Understanding the factors influencing PED is crucial for businesses and policymakers.

 PED is calculated as: